-Source: Morningstar, three-year annualised volatility, as at 31 May 2018.
++Source: Morningstar, three-year annualised volatility, as at 30 September 2018

 The distribution yield reflects the amounts that may be expected to be distributed over the next 12 months as a percentage of the share price, as at the date shown.
 It is based on a snapshot of the portfolio on that day.
 It does not include any preliminary charge and investors may be subject to tax on distributions.
-The underlying yield reflects the annualised income net of expenses of the fund (calculated in accordance with relevant accounting standards) as a percentage of the mid-market price of the fund as at the date shown.
+It is the fund's policy to offset certain charges against capital for income share classes and to offset certain charges against capital for income share classes.
+These charges include the annual management charge, administration fee and share class hedging fee (where applicable).
+As a result, yield figures for income and accumulation share class a percentage of the mind-market price of the fund as at the date shown.
 It is based on a snapshot of the portfolio on that day.
-It does not include any preliminary charge and investors may be subject to tax on distributions.
+It does not include any preliminary charge and investors may be subject to tax on distributions, for the fund's income share classes, the distribution yield is higher than the underlying yield only because a portion of the fund's expenses are charged to capital.
+This has the effect of increasing distributions (so for the stent).

-Please see the glossary for an explanation of terms used.
+Please see the glossary for an explanation of terms used